Vyral/chris-remmes/_posts/2018-11-09-everything-buyers-and-sellers-should-know-about-our-market.md

 Another major concern among those in our market is the direction of interest rates.
 With prices and interest rates both on the rise, **the key to getting a great deal on your next home is to partner with an experienced, local mortgage professional.&nbsp;**

 The bottom line is this: If you’re a buyer, it’s always a good time to make a home purchase—and right now is no exception.
-And if you’re a seller, you can still earn a good price for your listing, even though it may happen as quickly as in the recent past.
+And if you’re a seller, you can still earn a good price for your listing, even though it may not happen as quickly as in the recent past.
 People buy and sell real estate 12 months a year.&nbsp;

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.